hclark2028-dev/technicalwriting.dev/embeddings/arithmetic/index.rst

 word2vec-style vector arithmetic on docs embeddings
 ===================================================

 `word2vec`_ popularized the idea of representing words as `vectors`_ where semantically similar words are positioned close to each other in the `vector space`_.
-Adding and subtracting vectors produces semantically logical results:
+Nowadays these vectors are usually called `embeddings`_.
+A neat consequence of the word2vec architecture: adding and subtracting vectors produces semantically logical results:

-  Using a word offset technique where simple algebraic operations are performed on the word vectors, it was shown for example that ``vector("King") - vector("Man") + vector("Woman")`` results in a vector that is closest to the vector representation of the word ``Queen``. — `Efficient Estimations of Word Representations in Vector Space`_
+  Using a word offset technique where simple algebraic operations are performed on the word vectors, it was shown for example that *vector("King")* - vector("Man") + vector("Woman")* results in a vector that is closest to the vector representation of the word ``Queen``. — `Efficient Estimations of Word Representations in Vector Space`_ (the word2vec paper)

 Does word2vec-style vector arithmetic work in technical writing contexts?